Hariharan120606/collab_sheets_by_Hariharan_G/README.md

 3. Recursive formula resolution (a formula cell can reference another formula cell).
 4. Circular-reference detection via a `Set<string>` of visited keys passed through recursive calls.

-I stopped short of full Excel compatibility (no `IF`, `VLOOKUP`, string functions) because the spec only required SUM and basic arithmetic, and adding more builtins would be marginal value given the time budget.

-### What I chose not to build
-- Column/row resize (requires drag logic and persistent width storage — high effort, low signal)
-- Copy/paste across cells (clipboard API is straightforward but not required)
-- Undo/redo (would need an operation log in Firestore; out of scope)
-- Sheet tabs (single-sheet model is sufficient for the demo)

----

 ## Setup